Introduction

 Number of rows not imported due to errors in the file.

-How Artshell recognises and merges contacts
+How Artshell identifies and merges contacts

 Artshell applies the following checks, in order of priority: